-We take online safety very seriously At The Russell School and are always doing our best to keep our pupils and parents informed about eSafety & security!
-On this page you can find some useful documents and information which may help to keep your child safe whilst surfing the web.
+We take online safety very seriously and try our best to keep our pupils and parents well informed about online safety and security.
+On this page you can find some useful information to help keep you safe online.

 Much of this advice applies to all forms of electronic communication – mobile phone text messaging, email, instant messaging and social networking sites (e.g. Instagram, Facebook, Twitter).